Houses in multiple occupation

 A house in multiple occupancy (HMO) is where three or more people who do not form a single household live and there are shared facilities such as a bathroom or kitchen.

 Only HMO's which are occupied by five or more people need to be licensed.
 For more information visit House in multiple occupancy licence

 To safeguard the health, safety and well-being of residents within West Suffolk who live in houses in multiple occupation we ensure the application and maintenance of standards in these properties.

 - HMO landlords booklet

-The law relating to shared houses or houses in multiple occupation is changing.
-By 1 October 2018, landlords of most houses in multiple occupation (HMOs) that house five or more people and not a single household will need to have applied for an HMO licence.
-We are now accepting licence applications for any properties that meets the new requirement.
-All licenses for properties now licensable under the new regime will be issued from the 1 October 2018.
+The law relating to shared houses or houses in multiple occupation changed on 1 October 2018.
+Landlords of most houses in multiple occupation (HMO's) that house five or more people and are not a single household need to have an HMO licence.

-A landlord who fails to apply for a licence by that date will be committing a criminal offence.
+A landlord who fails to apply for a licence will be committing a criminal offence.

 - All HMO's with five or more people living in two or more households, regardless of the number of storey's in the property, will need to be licensed.
 This includes any flat which contains five or more people living in two or more households where the flat has not been purpose-built to multiple occupant standards.
 This applies to flats above or below commercial premises.